oasysai/oasysdb/readme.md

 - **HNSW indexing**: OasysDB uses the HNSW algorithm to build graphs to index embeddings.
 This allows for fast and accurate nearest neighbor search.

-- **Multi-graph support (WIP)**: OasysDB supports multiple HNSW graphs.
+- **Multi-graph support**: OasysDB supports multiple HNSW graphs.
 This allows you to version and customize your graphs to suit different use cases.
 For example, optimizing speed for a specific query type or optimizing accuracy for a specific dataset.

 ## Getting Started